Quick Start Single-Node Linux Installation

 analytics_hostname

-Primary external-facing hostname (FQDN host portion) for the platform
+Primary external-facing hostname (FQDN host portion) for the platform.

 agilesec